-From here, we’ll generally have a pretty good idea about what “kind” of insurance you may or may not be eligible for as well as what rate you might be expected to pay.
-Additionally, here at IBUSA, we’ll also have a pretty good idea “which” insurance company may provide you with the best opportunity for success.
+From here, we’ll generally have a pretty good idea about what “kind” of insurance you may or may not be eligible for and what rate you might be expected to pay.
+Additionally, here at IBUSA, we’ll also have a pretty good idea, “which” insurance company may provide you with the best opportunity for success.

 What rate (or price) can I qualify for?

-The nice thing about having been prescribed Ambien is that assuming that you would otherwise be able to qualify for a Preferred or Preferred Plus rate, it’s presence shouldn’t have any affect on the outcome of your application.
-That is of course assuming that you don’t present any signs of someone abusing this medication and that you would otherwise be able to qualify for such a “optimal” price point.
+The nice thing about having been prescribed Ambien is that assuming that you would otherwise be able to qualify for a Preferred or Preferred Plus rate, it’s presence shouldn’t have any effect on the outcome of your application.
+That is, of course, assuming that you don’t present any signs of someone abusing this medication and would otherwise be able to qualify for such an “optimal” price point.